 WHO?
 Open to all abilities, including those who need to remain seated.

 WHERE?
-The Scott Room at Oxford House, Derbyshire Street, E2 6HG
+The Dance Studio at Oxford House, Derbyshire Street, E2 6HG

 HOW MUCH?
 Free